solvcon/solvcon/doc/source/gas/obrf.rst

 The oblique shock wave defines a rotated coordinate system :math:`(n, t)`, where :math:`\hat{n}` is the unit vector normal to the oblique shock, and :math:`\hat{t}` is the unit vector tangential to the shock.

+The notation and derivations from Section 4.3 *Oblique Shock Relations* of [Anderson03]_ are used.  :math:`\square_1` denotes upstream properties and :math:`\square_2` denotes downstream properties.
+Two important angles are
+defined:

+1. :math:`\beta`: The angle of the oblique shock wave deflected from the upstream is :math:`\beta`; the shock angle.
+2. :math:`\theta`: The angle of the flow behind the shock wave deflected from the upstream is :math:`\theta`; the flow angle.

+Methods of calculating the shock relations are organized in the class :py:class:`ObliqueShockRelation`.

 .. autoclass:: ObliqueShockRelation